michellengnx/michellengnx/README.md

 </div>

-### :woman_technologist: About Me
+### 👩🏻‍💻 About Me
 - :seedling: I'm Michelle.
-I'm working as a Software Engineer, mostly working with back-end services and database in the education sector.
+I'm working as a Software Engineer, mostly with back-end services and database in the education sector.

 - :school: I’m pursuing a Bachelor of Science in Computer Science, Math and Statistics at the University of Toronto.